ShamiyaShami/dockerfle/README.md

  we can see the pushed image in acr repository page and also there is a log for note activity

+ we can run the site by localhost:5000 locally

  create a web app from web services in azure portal for get an url for this static website

  An error occured while creating web app: